cihusss/imgcrunch/readme.txt

 "python setup.py py2app"

-If all goes well your app will appear in the "dist" folder.
+If all goes well your compiled app will appear in the "dist" folder.

 Cheers!
-Teo
+cihusss